CnnDepth/turtlebot_slam_gazebo/README.md

 * `name` - name of Turtlebot model in Gazebo.
 Default is `turtlebot3`
 * `max_angular_speed` - maximum speed of Turtlebot's rotation (in rad/s).
 Without constraints, Turtlebot will be rotate with such angular speed.
 Default is 0.5
 * `max_linear_speed` - maximum speed of Turtlebot's movement (in m/s).
 In case of moving by line, or by circle with enough big radius, Turtlebot moves with this linear speed.
 Default is 0.5
 * `trajectory_type` - type of Turtlebot's trajectory.
-If this parameter is set as `line`, Turtlebot rotates until it is oriented to destination, then moves directly.
-If this parameter is set as `circle`, Turtlebot moves along arc of circle until it is oriented to destination, then moves directly.
+If this parameter is set as `line`, Turtlebot rotates until it is directed to destination, then moves directly, along line.
+If this parameter is set as `circle`, Turtlebot moves along arc of circle until it is directed to destination, then moves directly, along line.
 Default is `line`

 Movement is performed with `move_to` method of the class.
 This method takes two float numbers - coordinates of the destination.